mattholamieux/matts_kinesis/README.md

 ### sun_mode_1.lua (softcut)
 * Softcut rate
   * Find the code at the bottom of the sun_mode_1.lua file that changes softcut rate and modify the values.
-* Other things to try:
+* Try modifying other softcut functions:
   * `softcut.position(2,0)`
   * `softcut.rate_slew_time (2,5)`
   * `softcut.rec_level (2,0.5);softcut.pre_level(2,0.5)`